 Multi-timeframe analysis can be helpful for identifying support and resistance levels across different timeframes or finding potential inflection points for a stock.
-This tool can be particularly beneficial for traders who want to understand how longer timeframe price levels may impact shorter timeframe charts (i.e. intraday).
-I’ve been looking for a tool like this in a charting software for awhile and TrendSpider definitely delivered.
+This tool can be particularly beneficial for active traders who want to understand how longer timeframe price levels may impact shorter timeframe charts (i.e. intraday).
+I’ve been looking for a tool like this in a trading software for a while and TrendSpider definitely delivered.

-You can set price or indicator-based Alerts directly on the charts.
-The Alerts can be as specific as the number of times a stock price bounces off a trendline or at specific price levels and so forth.
-It is important to keep the Alerts selective, so you aren’t constantly getting pinged with SMS, e-mail or text alerts all day long.
+You can set price or indicator-based alerts directly on any stock chart.
+The alerts can be as specific as the number of times a stock price bounces off a trendline or at specific price levels and so forth.
+It is important to keep the alerts selective, so you aren’t constantly getting pinged with SMS, e-mail or text alerts all day long.

 Most platforms have alerting capabilities, but TrendSpider takes this feature to another level with two unique features.

-Whereas static price alerts will alert you when a stock hits a certain price, a dynamic alert will alert you based on a stock’s price action relative to a dynamic price area.
-For example, you can set alert an alert for when a stock breaks below a specific trendline or is approaching it’s 200-day moving average.
+Whereas static price alerts will alert you when a stock hits a certain price, dynamic alerts will alert you based on a stock’s price action relative to a dynamic price area.
+For example, you can set automated alerts for when a stock breaks below a specific trendline or is approaching it’s 200-day moving average.

 2. You can define different alert triggers